 Turn to a professional

 The bottom line is that there is too much risk by taking shortcuts when it comes to drafting your will.
 Have your will drafted and executed by a reputable attorney.
 Have questions?
-We're here to help — please call Leslie or email Leslie.
+We're here to help — please contact Leslie.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.